ma1f0y/ctf_writeups/natas-writeups.md

     }
 ```

-In the web app it is fection the langguage file when we change the language, so we can try path travesal attack
+In the web app it is fecting the language file when we change the language, so we can try path travesal attack
 ```php
 function safeinclude($filename){
         // check for directory traversal